davidbhr/CompactionAnalyzer/README.md

-# single-cell-compaction-analysis
+# Cell-compaction-analysis
-Evaluates the fiber orientation around cells that compact collagen tissue.
+Evaluates strength of tissue compaction by evaluating the fiber orientation.